School Highlights

 Student Body

-The student population of Career Technical Institute has grown by 5% over five years.
+The student population of Career Technical Institute has stayed relatively flat over five years.

 Total Enrollment